 A brave new era: what does it look like?
 “The 21st century — and many things we have been expecting for the near future — suddenly hit us with a vengeance in 2020.
 Now we need to connect, adapt, and find our new normal.
 Perpetual Beta 2020 is another beginning.” wrote Harold Jarche in perpetual beta 2020.
 So what may our new normal look like?
 How can we build a better future now?

 That’s what Harold Jarche explores in his latest book, published in Summer 2020.
-I participate in his community of practice, ‘Perpetual Beta Coffee Club‘, completed his workshop ‘Personal Knowledge Mastery‘ in 2020, participate in the workshop again since March 2021, and keep reading his blog.
+I participate in his community of practice, ‘Perpetual Beta Coffee Club‘, completed his workshop ‘Personal Knowledge Mastery‘ in 2020, participated in the workshop again in March 2021, and keep reading his blog.
 I understand the value of communities as I am engaged in a few global ones, and when I read Harold Jarche’s words:

 “Communities play a significant role in how we relate to others and perceive ourselves.
 Communities are more than social networks.
 Communities of practice, which are often shorter-term, can provide the connective space between longer-term loose social networks and often temporary work teams.
 Communities are connectors.
 They are essential.
 We all need an inner circle to support our learning and make sense of our experiences.”